Interdisciplinary Graduate Education/Human Development Center

 Use of Human Subjects in Research

 Federal regulations and University policy require that research projects involving human subjects be designed to protect the rights of the subjects, the researcher, and the University.
-This pertains to projects for classes on research methodology, independent studies, and thesis research as well as faculty/student research collaborations.
+This pertains to all classes, independent studies, and thesis research as well as faculty/student research collaborations.
 Each proposal involving human subjects and its provisions for their protection must be reviewed and approved by the Institutional Review Board (IRB) for the Protection of Human Subjects prior to initiation of the work.
-Some low-risk studies at the undergraduate level are covered by an instructor who is certified to provide training on the basics of human protection to a given course.
-However, at the graduate level, research projects involving human subjects need IRB committee approval, an on-line process which starts with a tutorial on human subjects protection.
+Some research conducted as part of a course requirement or graduate program’s curriculum may be covered through an Exemption obtained by the course instructor or program director.
+At the graduate level, most research studies, including theses and capstone projects, involving human subjects require IRB approval.
+Before submitting IRB proposals through the online process, graduate students and their faculty advisors must complete the appropriate Collaborative Institutional Training Initiative (CITI) course at https://www.uwec.edu/orsp/irb-citi-training/.

-For specific help in submitting a proposal to the IRB, see How to Submit to the IRB at the same website.
+For specific help in submitting a proposal to the IRB, see How to Submit to the IRB at www.uwec.edu/ORSP/IRB.

 All students involved in the care or use of vertebrate animals and all facilities used for such animals must operate within the guidelines of the Guide for the Care and Use of Laboratory Animals.
-Copies of the Guide and other pertinent materials may be obtained from the Chair of the Institutional Animal Care and Use Committee in the Department of Biology, 715-836-4166.
-Additional information is at
+Copies of the Guide and other pertinent materials may be obtained from the Chair of the Institutional Animal Care and Use Committee.
+For more information go to